Skip to content

 allow_restart

-By default, sessions can be restarted via the agent (manage_repl(command="restart")), directly from the REPL (Gate.restart()), or from the TUI Sessions tab (r key).
+By default, sessions can be restarted via the agent (manage_repl(command="restart")), directly from the REPL (KaimonGate.restart()), or from the TUI Sessions tab (r key).
 All three methods use execvp – the process image is replaced with a fresh Julia, same PID, same terminal, fresh state.
 The session key is preserved so the TUI and agents reconnect seamlessly.

 Set allow_restart=false to disable this: